Paul Giamatti: Since 2016

 From 2016 to 2023, Giamatti played a lead role in the Showtime series Billions, portraying the U.S. Attorney for the Southern District of New York.
-The show, debuting in 2016, is loosely based on a real event.
+The show, debuting in 2016, is inspired by real-life prosecutions of financial crime conducted by former United States Attorney for the Southern District of New York Preet Bharara.
 For the role he received a nomination for the Critics' Choice Television Award for Best Actor in a Drama Series.
 In 2016, Giamatti began appearing in commercials for Prism TV, the IPTV service owned by CenturyLink; the spots are the first-ever on-camera TV commercial appearances for Giamatti.
 In 2022, Giamatti appeared as Scrooge and Einstein in Verizon commercials.
 He served as an executive producer of the WGN America series Outsiders (2016–2017).
 He also lent his voice to BoJack Horseman, Rick and Morty and Big Mouth.

-In 2018, he starred in the Tamara Jenkins directed film Private Life, acting alongside Kathryn Hahn.
+In 2018, he starred in the Tamara Jenkins-directed film Private Life, acting alongside Kathryn Hahn.
 The film, distributed by Netflix, received positive reviews.
 Alissa Wilkinson of Vox praised the performances of the two leads, writing "Hahn and Giamatti bring their characteristic warmth-with-an-edge to their characters, and as their relationship unpacks itself onscreen, it feels authentic and lived-in".
 That same year he acted in Reed Morano's post-apocalyptic romance drama I Think We're Alone Now and portrayed Samuel Goudsmit in the war film The Catcher Was a Spy.
 He returned to film in 2021, acting in the action thriller Gunpowder Milkshake and the family adventure film Jungle Cruise.